Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc_enhanced.md

 In the next example the RPortPrototype of the CompositionSwComponentType contains the superset of dataElements {A ,B}.
 The two RPortPrototypes of the SwComponentPrototypes contain different subsets, i.e. {A} and {B}.

+<-------------- multimodal context
+This diagram illustrates how a composition can legally split a single multi‐operation client/server port into two delegated connectors, each carrying a subset of the interface’s operations to two inner SW-components.

+- Component hierarchy – One CompositionSwComponentType containing two AtomicSwComponentType instances (upper and lower gray SW-components).
+- Ports & interfaces – The composition declares one RPort (or ProvidedPort) with ClientServerInterface {A,B} [single], which is delegated via two DelegationSwConnectors to inner ports: top port {A}, bottom port {B}.
+- Data flow – Calls or requests tagged “A” route through the upper connector to the first component; those tagged “B” route to the second component.
+- Key AUTOSAR concepts – AbstractRequiredPortPrototype/AbstractProvidedPortPrototype, DelegationSwConnector, interface partitioning, single port cardinality, ClientServerInterface operations.
+- Scenario – Splitting a composite interface into two functional providers, each handling distinct operations of the same interface. ---------------------->
 Figure 6.5: Legal split of delegation connector

 In this case the resulting communication pattern on the VFB would be n:1.
 In this case the value of the attribute signalFan of DelegatedPortAnnotation should be set to single.

 The next example is about the merge of DelegationSwConnectors.
 The PPortPrototype owned by the CompositionSwComponentType contains a superset of dataElements {A ,B}.
 The two PPortPrototypes of the SwComponentPrototypes contain a disjoint subset each, i.e. {A} and {B}.

+<-------------- multimodal context
+The diagram shows a CompositionSwComponentType that merges two internal Provided ports—each offering a distinct DataInterface—into one external port, then connects it via an AssemblySwConnector to a consuming SWC.
+This legal merge bundles interface sets A and B into a single port, simplifying downstream connectivity.

+- Component hierarchy
+  • CompositionSwComponentType with two AtomicSwComponentType instances as inner subcomponents
+- Ports & interfaces
+  • Inner subcomponents expose AbstractProvidedPortPrototype {A} and {B}
+  • Composition defines an AbstractProvidedPortPrototype {A,B} [single]
+  • AssemblySwConnector links the merged port to an external RequiredPortPrototype
+- Data flow
+  • Fan-in pattern: two provided streams (A, B) delegated upward, merged, then forwarded as one to the consumer
+- Key AUTOSAR concepts
+  • DelegationSwConnector merge of AbstractProvidedPortPrototype
+  • Interface sets ({A}, {B}, {A,B}) and multiplicity “single”
+  • AssemblySwConnector, AbstractRequiredPortPrototype/AbstractProvidedPortPrototype
+- Scenario
-Figure 6.6: Legal merge of delegation connector
+  • Use-case: consolidate separate functional outputs into a unified port for a downstream SWC ----------------------> Figure 6.6: Legal merge of delegation connector

 In this case the resulting communication pattern on the VFB would be 1:x, with x taking values between 0 and n.
 In this case the value of the attribute signalFan of DelegatedPortAnnotation should be set to single.
 All VariableDataPrototypes of the provided outer PortPrototypes are provided by exactly one provided inner PortPrototype.

 As a variation of this theme, the next example features a PPortPrototype owned by a CompositionSwComponentType that contains the superset of dataElements {A ,B, C}.
 The PPortPrototypes of the SwComponentPrototypes in turn contain subsets of dataElements, i.e. {A, B} and {B, C}.
 In this case the resulting communication pattern on the VFB for {B} would be n:1.

+<-------------- multimodal context
+This diagram shows a legal merge of delegated data ports inside a CompositionSwComponentType: two inner atomic SW-components each export overlapping data sets which are infold-merged via a DelegationSwConnector into a single port that feeds an external consumer.
+It demonstrates how AUTOSAR allows union of data prototypes when delegating through a composition.

+• Component hierarchy
+  – A top-level CompositionSwComponentType contains two AtomicSwComponentType instances and one external SW-component linked via delegation.

+• Ports & interfaces
+  – Inner SWCs expose AbstractProvidedPortPrototypes carrying {A,B} and {B,C}.
+  – A DelegationSwConnector merges those into an inner AbstractProvidedPortPrototype {A,B,C}[Infold].
+  – That port is further delegated to an external SWC’s AbstractRequiredPortPrototype.

+• Data flow
+  – Data elements A and B travel from SWC1; B and C from SWC2.
+  – At the infold port they union into {A,B,C}, which is then sent to the consumer.

+• Key AUTOSAR concepts
+  – Uses DelegationSwConnector, port prototype infolding, inner/outer ports, and DataInterface grouping.

+• Scenario
+  – Illustrates composing multiple data providers into one aggregated interface for an external client. ---------------------->
 Figure 6.7: Legal merge of delegation connector

 This would require the value of the attribute signalFan of DelegatedPortAnnotation to be set to nfold.
 All dataElements of the delegation PPortPrototype are provided by at least one PPortPrototype of the SwComponentPrototypes.
 Therefore the criteria of entire delegation defined in chapter 6.14 are fulfilled.

 The next example looks very similar.
 However, the subtle difference is that the second SwComponentPrototype provides dataElements {C,D} rather than {B,C}.

+<-------------- multimodal context
+This diagram illustrates a legal merge of two internal Provided ports into a single outside-facing Provided port within a CompositionSwComponentType, aggregating data sets {A,B} and {C,D} into {A,B,C}.
+It showcases how internal producers can safely delegate and combine data flows before exposing them to an external consumer SW-Component.

+• Component hierarchy
+  – A CompositionSwComponentType contains two AtomicSwComponentType subcomponents.
+  – Each subcomponent hosts its own AbstractProvidedPortPrototype.
+  – The composition itself defines one merged AbstractProvidedPortPrototype.
+  – An external SW-ComponentType consumes the merged port.

+• Ports & interfaces
+  – Two inner Provided ports with data sets {A,B} and {C,D}.
+  – One inner merge port with union {A,B,C} and multiplicity [single].
+  – One external Provided port {A,B,C}.
+  – AssemblySwConnector edges linking subcomponent ports to the merge port and outwards.

+• Data flow
+  – Each subcomponent emits its data elements.
+  – Delegation connectors merge flows, filtering to {A,B,C}.
+  – External consumer receives the unified data stream.

+• Key AUTOSAR concepts
+  – AbstractProvidedPortPrototype, AssemblySwConnector, delegation connectors.
+  – DataPrototype sets, multiplicity “[single]”.
+  – Legal merge rule ensures disjoint or compatible data subsets.

+• Scenario
+  – Aggregate signals from two producers, filter and expose a consistent subset to a downstream SW-Component. ---------------------->
 Figure 6.8: Legal merge of delegation connector

 Although dataElement {D} does not appear in the delegation PPortPrototype the compatibility rules are fully satisfied with this scenario.

 The next example shows a valid delegation of SwConnectors that goes end-to-end via CompositionSwComponentTypes to included SwComponentPrototypes.

+<-------------- multimodal context
+This diagram shows two nested CompositionSwComponentTypes (“LeftComp” and “RightComp”) delegating client-server or data interfaces end-to-end between four AtomicSwComponentTypes, filtering interface sets at each delegation point to satisfy connectability rules.

+• Component hierarchy
+  - LeftComp: CompositionSwComponentType containing AtomicSwComponentType SWC1 and SWC2
+  - RightComp: CompositionSwComponentType containing AtomicSwComponentType SWC3 and SWC4

+• Ports & interfaces
+  - SWC1 has an AbstractRequiredPortPrototype with interface set {A,B}
+  - SWC2 has an AbstractRequiredPortPrototype with {B,C}
+  - Both delegate to LeftComp’s inner RequiredPortPrototype (aggregated {A,B})
+  - LeftComp inner port connects via DelegationSwConnector to RightComp inner port ({A,B})
+  - RightComp inner port delegates to SWC3’s RPort {A} and SWC4’s RPort {B}

+• Data flow
+  - Interfaces A and B emitted by SWC1 are propagated through nested delegation to SWC3 (A) and SWC4 (B)
+  - SWC2’s C is dropped at LeftComp because no downstream port supports C

+• Key AUTOSAR concepts
+  - AbstractRequiredPortPrototype / AbstractProvidedPortPrototype
+  - CompositionSwComponentType nesting
+  - DelegationSwConnector chaining
+  - Interface subset connectability rules

+• Scenario
+  - Illustrates valid end-to-end delegation of SwConnectors across two compositions, demonstrating how interface sets are aggregated and filtered to satisfy each AtomicSwComponentType’s port requirements. ---------------------->
 Figure 6.9: Valid delegation of SwConnectors that goes end-to-end

 #@SECTION: 6.16.2.2 Illegal Use